Sources of Information

 The Place-Names of Roman Britain is the classic book in this field, which this website updates.
 It was published in 1979 by A.L.F.
 (Leo) Rivet and Colin Smith, whom we abbreviate R&S. Many of their write-ups of names have been posted on the web by Marikavel.

 Ancient literary authorities that report geographical names are listed in chapter 2 of Rivet & Smith.
 Nowadays one can read many of the original texts online, sometimes with better translations and critical analyses than used to be readily available even in big libraries.
 Classical authors who cited British names include Julius Caesar, Pliny and Tacitus in Latin, plus Cassius Dio and Strabo in Greek.
 Later (Christian) authors include Bede and Gildas.
 Watch out that the chapter and page numbers commonly cited may come from different editions from what you can actually find!

 The “hardest” information about name spellings comes from inscriptions carved into stone (votive altars, epitaphs, milestones, etc), written on metal (coins, utensils, souvenirs, curses, etc), or scratched on pottery or wood.
 Such names cannot have been altered by mediaeval scribes, but original spellings can be a bit weird and hard to decipher after many centuries.
 The best online source of data about them is the Clauss/Slaby epigraphic database, but there are also databases of Romano-British inscriptions, Vindolanda tablets, Celtic inscribed stones, and more limited lists for pottery, and coins.

-The top classical source for locating ancient place names is the Antonine Itinerary (AI), a set of Roman army marching orders, complete with mileages, from the early AD 200s.
+The top source for precisely locating Roman place names in Britain is the Antonine Itinerary (AI), a set of Roman army marching orders, complete with mileages, from the early AD 200s.
 Rivet & Smith report Itinerary information carefully, taken from the transcriber Cuntz, but we have not seen any photos of the original manuscripts to check.
 A searchable online text for the whole of Europe is online here and an 1848 printed book of the text is here.
-Itinerary routes follow Roman roads, on which the standard work was by Ivan Margary, though various people are trying to extend his work.
+Itinerary routes follow Roman roads, on which the standard work was by Ivan Margary, whose work is being extended by RRRA, the Roman Roads Research Association.